Numfor51/Numfor51/README.md

 🌱 I’m currently Practicing the following (SQL, Power BI, Python $ Tableau ) for Data Analysis

-💞️ I’m looking to collaborate with IT Support Specialists all over the world.
+💞️ I’m looking forward to collaborating with IT Support Specialists all over the world.

 📫 How to reach me: numforluc@gmail.com